 The COVID-19 vaccine that you have had has been shown to reduce the chance of you suffering from COVID-19 disease.
-Each vaccine has been tested in more than 20,000 people in several different countries and shown to be safe.
+Each vaccine has been tested in more than 20,000 people in several different countries and shown to be safe

-It takes a few weeks for your body to build up protection from the vaccine.
+It may take a week or two for your body to build up protection from the first dose of vaccine.
 Like all medicines, no vaccine is completely effective, so you should continue to take recommended precautions to avoid infection.
 Some people may still get COVID-19 despite having a vaccination, but this should be less severe.